shreeya65/MashupGenerator/README.md

 # MashupGenerator
-I have created a model to generate a mashup of songs of the given singe and given duration.
+I have created a model to generate a mashup of songs of the given singer and given duration.